dt1/itemhut/README.md

 ###Implementation considerations:
 Since I am not able to test half.com at this time, I have no plans to implement the these features.

-The code assumes you'd like to use a .yaml file to keep your credentials.
-I do not include the .yaml file.
-You can find the yaml file [here](https://github.com/timotheus/ebaysdk-python/blob/master/ebay.yaml).
-Place it in /Item Hut/pyebay/ebay.yaml.

-###Current Status
-Python is currently talking to PostgreSQL.
-The only feature that works at this time is insertion into PostgreSQL and a bit of processing.

-Amazon database is fully comnplete.

-###Components

-* PostgreSQL 9.4 (Will upgrade to 9.5 when it released)
-* PL/pgSQL
-* C
-* Python 3.4
-* bottle (web ui)

-###Setup

-*BeautifulSoup*
-$ pip install beautifulsoup4

-*psycopg2*
-Per the [documentation](http://initd.org/psycopg/docs/install.html), please install it via your package manager of choice.
-For Fedora:
-$ dnf install python-psycopg2

-*create the database*
-$ su - postgres
-$ createdb Item Hut

-###Where is the GUI?
-There are no plans to create a GUI component.

 ####Permissions and Licensing